 As a general rule, when the VA awards service-connected disability benefits, the effective date for the award is the date of the latest claim the veteran has filed.
-There are, however, a very few exceptions to this general rule which allow the VA to assign an earlier effective date if an earlier claim was denied.
+There are, however, very few exceptions to this general rule which allow your VA regional office to assign an earlier effective date to a veterans benefits if an earlier claim was denied.

-A motion for revision of an earlier decision is rarely granted but can be a useful tool for getting an earlier effective date in the right case.
-A motion for revision should only be made when the VA made a specific type of error and but for that error, the VA would have granted va disability benefits.
+A motion for revision of an earlier decision is rarely granted but can be a useful tool for getting an earlier effective date for your va disability claim.
+A motion for revision should only be made when the VA made a specific type of error and, but for that error, the VA would have granted va disability benefits.

 Motions for revisions have very specific pleading requirements.
 It is important to layout the history of the claim and, particularly, the facts as they were known at the time of the challenged rating decision.
-VA will not consider evidence submitted after the challenged rating decision when determining if a clear and unmistakable error was made in making that prior decision.
+The VA will not consider evidence submitted after the challenged rating decision when determining if a clear and unmistakable error was made in making that prior decision.

 Some examples of clear and unmistakable errors that occur with some frequency are:

-- Improper reduction of benefits where VA does not make the required findings before reducing a veteran’s rating.
+- Improper reduction of benefits where the VA does not make the required findings before reducing a veteran’s rating.